technophilist/technophilist/README.md

 # Hi there 👋

 I’m a passionate Android developer 💚 and a huge Kotlin enthusiast💜.
 I was primarily a Java developer until I got to taste Kotlin.
 I became an ardent fan of Kotlin the day I wrote the first line of Kotlin code.
-I have 2 years of experience of using Kotlin.
+I have 2 years of experience using Kotlin.
 Recently I got really interested into CI and automating CI workflows 🤖.
 I am also a big fan of IDE’s built by Jetbrains and I’ve been working with IntelliJ and Android Studio for more than three years.
 I also have experience working with Firebase Authentication,Cloud Firestore and Firebase storage.

 - 💛 Tools and Technologies I love : Kotlin, Jetpack compose, Coroutines , Github Actions
 - 📱I’m currently working on two Android apps - Examer (An app focused on quizzes based on audio files) and Pocket ( A clone of the popular Pocket app)